kfchou/kfchou.github.io/_posts/2024-11-09-pytest-nox-uv.md

 But notice that installing requirements with Poetry is much slower than uv.

 # Using Nox to benchmark pip, poetry, and uv
-uv is build to be much, much faster than pip and poetry.
+uv is built to be much, much faster than pip and poetry.
 Let's write a noxfile to test whether this is the case.

-Here, I assume `pip`, `poetry`, and `uv` are all set up in your system, and you have a `pyproject.toml` file configured for poetry, and a corresponding `requirements.txt` file exists.
+Here, I assume `pip`, `poetry`, and `uv` are all set up in your system.
+Additionally, you have a `pyproject.toml` file configured for Poetry, and a corresponding `requirements.txt` file exists.

+In this session, I simply install my requirements with the specified installer, and time that installation. `session.log` prints the logged message to the console.

 ```py
 import nox